Discussion-LK/wordpress/README.md

 # wordpress
-Wordpress plugin for easy include a discussion field
+Wordpress plugin for easy include of a discussion field